 HR-Positive Breast Cancer Treatment

 Targeted therapy uses drugs or other substances to attack cancer cells with less harm to normal cells.
 There is a new focus on adding targeted therapies to hormone therapy for advanced or metastatic HR-positive breast cancer.
 These treatments could prolong the time until chemotherapy is needed and ideally, extend survival.
 Several new targeted drugs are being tested in the metastatic setting for HR-positive breast cancer:

-- Palbociclib (Ibrance), ribociclib (Kisqali), and everolimus (Afinitor) have all been approved by the FDA recently for use with hormonal therapy for treatment of advanced or metastatic breast cancer
+- Palbociclib (Ibrance), ribociclib (Kisqali), and everolimus (Afinitor) have all been approved by the FDA recently for use with hormonal therapy for treatment of advanced or metastatic breast cancer.

 - Abemaciclib (Verzenio) can be given with hormonal therapy or alone after treatment with hormonal therapy to women with advanced or metastatic ER-positive, HER2-negative breast cancer.
-These combinations are also being tested to see if they can a prevent relapse after treatment of early-stage ER-positive disease.
+These combinations are also being tested to see if they can prevent a relapse after treatment of early-stage ER-positive disease.

 HER2-Positive Breast Cancer Treatment